UT-Austin-RPL/amago/README.md

 </p>

 1. **How do timesteps become vectors?** AMAGO standardizes its training process by creating a `TstepEncoder` to map timesteps to a fixed size representation.
 Timesteps (`hindsight.Timestep`) consist of observations, meta-RL data (rewards, dones, actions, reset signals), and optional goal descriptions.
 We include customizable defaults for the two most common cases of images and state arrays.

-2. **How do sequences of timestep vectors become sequences of POMDP state vectors?** The `TrajEncoder` is a seq2seq model that enables long-term memory and in-context learning by processing `TstepEncoder` outputs.
+2. **How do sequences of timestep vectors become sequences of POMDP state vectors?** The `TrajEncoder` is a seq2seq model that enables long-term memory and in-context learning by processing `TstepEncoder` outputs.
 AMAGO is designed for large-scale sequence models like Transformers.

 > **Quick Start:** Switch the `TstepEncoder` to a CNN (`CNNTstepEncoder`) for pixel environments or an MLP (`FFTstepEncoder`) for array environments.
 The `TformerTrajEncoder` is a very strong/stable default Transformer model.
 The `GRUTrajEncoder` (RNN) is a good backup option when memory is not as important, or when FlashAttention can't be installed.